yeehaa123/elab/h2020/proposal/erc_proposal_template.md

 to change their structures, processes and minds.
 Their work is based on Design Thinking principles and their own unusual working culture that simultaneously stresses ﬂexibility and connections.
 They design spatial, procedural and social conditions of collaboration in on and offline settings.
 Guided by their participative design approach, they created spaces and working culture for collaboration in science and creative industry.

-Within the proposed project Dark Horse is going to conduct research on and develop of a conceptual framework and design of a physical space that accompanies and complements the online learning platform.
-Their user centered approach and the background in anthropology and interior designe allows Lisa Zoth and Patrick Kenzler to understand and translate the requirements of such a space into a practical design concept and the according user culture.
+Within the proposed project Dark Horse is going to conduct research on and advance the development of a conceptual framework and design of a physical space that accompanies and complements the online learning platform.
+Their user centered approach and the background in anthropology and interior design allows Lisa Zoth and Patrick Kenzler to understand and translate the requirements of such a space into a practical design concept and the acording user culture.
 They will provide an answer to the crucial question of how online collaboration and innovative pratice can be initiated, accelerated and fostered through an offline setting.
 Moreover their research will give insights to the students needs that cannot be satisfied merely by the application of ICT but are better addressed with a combination of digital instruments and offline collaboration and training methods.

 *a  list of up to 5 relevant publications, and/or products, services (including widely-used datasets or software), or other achievements relevant to the  call content;*
 *a  list of up to 5 relevant previous projects or activities, connected to the subject of this proposal;*